 In the Spotlight

-Learn about ADBI’s policy innovation and leadership in the T20—The research and policy advice network for the G20
+Learn about ADBI’s policy innovation and leadership in the T20—The G20's research and policy advice network

 This policy brief describes four proposals based on demographic stages to ensure fiscal sustainability and social cohesion.
 First, it discusses ways to raise productivity through human capital investment and enhanced labor participation achieved by increasing female participation, extending the retirement age, and implementing migration policies.
 Second, it calls for strengthening fiscal frameworks with tax reforms and thorough public spending review.
 Third, it urges the reform of public pension and healthcare schemes to address the negative impacts on fiscal sustainability and workers’ welfare after retirement.
 Fourth, it recommends investment in formal and technical education to equip future generations with the skills required in future job markets.